 Creating interdisciplinary learning opportunities is essential to educating the next generation of scientists, public servants, and thought leaders.
-Seminar series, biosecurity workshops, outbreak simulation exercises, and multidisciplinary courses are just some of the ways Global One Health engages the future champions of One Health.
+Seminar series, biosecurity workshops, outbreak simulation exercises, study abroad opportunities and multidisciplinary courses are just some of the ways Global One Health engages the future champions of One Health.

-In Spring 2018, Texas A&M Global One Health began the Next Generation Global Health Security Network Seminar Series.
-The series is meant to bring students and faculty across campus together with Global Health Security professionals to explore the many ways their current and future careers can make an impact in the realms of global health and health security.
+Texas A&M Global One Health supports community education by hosting seminars and guest lectures.
+The idea is to bring students and faculty across campus together with global health professionals to explore the many ways their current and future careers can make an impact in the realms of global health and health security.